Bayer’s phenomenal invention, which they touted as a “cure” for morphine/laudanum addiction. As Vonnegut might have said, “And so it goes.”

 “Noah had a problem with life,” Schiff said.
 “He underwent an enormous life-transition.”
 Well, hell yeah: imagine living conditions inside a sealed boat with the planet’s largest animals doing what they do best.

 But then he said: “Something about Noah’s life made the wine seem like the only solution.”
-Yeah, bingo.
+Bingo.
 And addiction does not automatically make people morally bad, he said: Noah is described as “the most righteous man of his generation.”

 Schiff has never counseled anyone with addiction, and he doesn’t have addiction in his family.
 He said Jews have no standard set of texts about addiction the way they do with other problems of life.
 The problem of addiction, he said, is “at once as old as time, and also has been outside Jewish conversation.”